cjakma/wood-case-keyboard/README.md

     cd wood-case-keyboard
     make

-In OSX, you might have to specify full path of openscad.
+In OSX, you have to specify full path of openscad.

     make SCAD=/Applications/OpenSCAD.app/Contents/MacOS/OpenSCAD